Daniel-Knights/svelte-dk-router/README.md

         path: '/blog/:id/:name',
         component: blog,
     },
-    // Define your fallback last,
+    // Define your fallback last
-    // must have a path of '(*)'
+    // Must have a path of '(*)'
     {
         name: 'Fallback',
         title: '404',